FindMySchool LogoFindMySchool

 Collective worship is a regular part of the week, with pupil leadership roles linked to worship and chaplaincy.
 The school describes a values-led approach where responsibility, honesty, resilience and respect are meant to shape behaviour and relationships, while also stating that pupils of different faiths and no faith are welcomed.

 Applications are made through the local authority co-ordinated process.
-For September 2026 entry, the timetable shows applications opening in early September 2025, closing on 31 October 2025, and offers issued on 2 March 2026.
+For Year 7 entry in September 2027 in Hartlepool, applications close on 31 October 2026, with offers issued on 1 March 2027.
 If you move house, there is also a published cut-off date for the new address to be counted in allocations.

 Partner primary schools are given priority within the oversubscription criteria, after Education, Health and Care Plans, looked-after children, and siblings.
 This means partner primary attendance can be a meaningful advantage when the school is oversubscribed, but it does not guarantee a place, especially if knowledge of published admission numbers and year-to-year demand changes.